akarX23/k8-deployments/kafka-strimzi/README.md

 So far we were using `ephemeral storage` which would be deleted when the pods dies.
 For a production cluster, we would do this using `Persistent Volumes`.
 They allow us to map external volumes for the J8 Pods.
 There are different ways of using PVs, refer [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-First make the external listeners to not use:
+First make the external listeners to use Node Port and not use tls:

 ```
 # Kafka-Cluster.yaml